SaschaLucius/SaschaLucius/README.md

   - made with: Svelte

 # 🙌  I'm proud to tell you about my private projects:

-- JIRA Stand-Up Buddy (private repo: aske me if you have interest)
-  - Violentmonkey, Chrome Extension, Svelte

 - Docker helper scripts for common tools (Elasticsearch, PostgreSQL, Keycloak)
   - Docker, Bash-Scripts